ggonnella/tabrec/docs/intabrec.md

 fields ``record_type``, ``id``, ``name``, ``type``, ``def`` eventually followed by tags, and records of type ``D`` have ``record_type``, ``id`` and ``link``, eventually followed by tags.

+## Implementations

+A parser and extraction tool based on the specification given above are contained in the module ``tabrec_addressing``.

+Furthermore, an implementation of the specifications given above as TextFormats specification is contained in the package data file ``intabrec.tf.yaml``.